Purgenta889/spotxbashgui/README.md

 # SpotX-Bash GUI
 These are several [SpotX-Bash](https://github.com/SpotX-Official/SpotX-Bash) scripts to use solely for patching Spotify.
-Its only functions are as follows:
+Their only functions are as follows:

 - Patching
 - Detecting if Spotify is already patched